Number : Season 16, serial 2 of 6.

-We have a huge hollow planet which time shifts around other worlds and then mines them out of existence, until nothing is left.
-The locals of this hollow world do not know why their star patterns change, every night – only that they do.
+Here, we have a huge hollow planet; which ‘time-shifts’ around other worlds and then mines them out of existence, until nothing is left.
+The locals of this hollow world, do not know why their star-patterns change, night – after night.

 No one, that is – apart from a group of psychics; called ‘The Mentiads’.
 The Mentiads gain a form of second-sight, when a world is being stripped within the centre of their own planet.
 The Mentiads also suspect, that something nefarious – is going on.

-As a result of the plundering, precious gems line the streets of this hollow world, untouched by the locals who view them as valueless rocks.
+As a result of the plundering, precious gems line the streets of the hollow world, untouched by the locals, who view them as valueless rocks.
+As their arr that many.

-Overseeing all of this, in his mountain fortress.
-Is the blustering mad cyborg Pirate Captain; who has a deadly robotic parrot, which he uses to dispatch enemies and blundering allies.
+Overseeing all of this, in a mountain fortress; is the blustering mad cyborg Pirate-Captain; who has a deadly robotic parrot, which he uses to dispatch enemies (and blundering allies).

 “BY THE RAGING FURY OF THE SKY DEMON!
 You [The Doctor] ask too many questions.
 You have seen, you have admired; be satisfied and ask no more!”
 The Captain

-It takes an actor of some stature to match up to Tom Baker, happily – Bruce Purchase is the right man for the job and his turn as the Captain is remembered, as a highpoint in the old series.
+It takes an actor of immense stature, to match up – to Tom Baker.
+Happily, that actor is Bruce Purchase – and his turn as the Pirate Captain is remembered, as a highpoint – in the Tom baker era.

-Additionally, Mr Fibuli is an effective snivelling foil to the Captain and invokes the relationship between Captain Hook and Smee from Peter Pan.
+Additionally, Mr Fibuli – is an effective snivelling foil to the Pirate Captain and invokes the relationship – between Captain Hook and Smee, from Peter Pan.

 The cliffhanger from episode 3, where the Doctor is forced to walk the plank and plunges to his doom; has to reign as one of the hardest for the Doctor to pull back from.
 Maybe not bettered, until Peter Davison and Peri; were gunned down by Uzi-toating death squad, in The Caves Of Androzani.

-The only part of The Pirate Planet which is lacking, is the psychic Mentiad characters – who are rather under-developed in this, probably due to so many other good elements fighting for screentime.
+The only element of The Pirate Planet lacking, is the psychic Mentiad characters; who are rather under-developed.
+Probably due to so many other good ideas, fighting for screen-time.

 The Pirate Planet marks a high point in the Key-To-Time series, which wasn’t bettered; as the season progressed.